-Big hearts, fluffy bodies and sometimes humorous markings around their eyes make huskies exceptionally appealing dogs.
+Big hearts, fluffy bodies and sometimes humorous markings around their eyes make Huskies exceptionally appealing dogs.
 These distinctive looking, strong but gentle natured dogs are usually associated with snow-sledding but have become a popular household pet across the world, as well as right here in the United States.
 This is a breed that has journeyed across the world from their origins in north-eastern Asia, right into the hearts of millions of fans, and now into the rankings of most popular breeds in the country.
-Jump aboard the sled and get to know the husky.
+Jump aboard the sled and get to know the Siberian Husky.

 - Origin: Russia

 - Weight: 35 to 60 pounds

 - Lifespan: 12 to 15 years